 Kind bars are said to be another approved bar, within reason.
 The fruit and nut bars are a favorite, and there is a graphic going around that says they’re counted as a blue and a teaspoon.
 I don’t believe this graphic came straight from Beachbody though, so I would treat them as a treat swap, and I definitely don’t eat them often.

 Rx bars are pretty easy to count because all of the ingredients are right on the front of the bar, but most have at least two dates in them, and one date is considered a purple container treat swap–so eat those sparingly as well.

 Quest bars are not approved–they contain artificial sweeteners.

 This is the tricky part, and why I always say to use approved recipes with container counts for your first few rounds of the Fix.
-My friend Nancylynn wrote a post for you all about how to calculate container counts for the 21 Day Fix, though, so head over there and learn how to calculate containers for your favorite recipes.
+Watch this video if you’re looking to learn how to calculate container counts for the 21 Day Fix.